Tapi-Mandy/Arch-Legacy-NVIDIA/README.md

 ### ➥ `check_gpu.sh`
 #### Once you have rebooted, it is highly recommended to run the GPU checker designed with this script in mind.
-> Run this command to download and execute the GPU checker:
+> Run this command to execute the GPU checker:
 ```bash
 curl -s "https://raw.githubusercontent.com/Tapi-Mandy/Arch-Legacy-NVIDIA/main/check_gpu.sh" | bash
 ```